Phonics and Reading

 How do we teach phonics?

 At Colnbrook, children in Reception and Year 1 and if required Year 2, take part in a 20 minutes phonics lesson each day.
-We teach phonics using the Letters and Sounds guidance.
+We teach phonics using the Read Write Inc. scheme of learning.
 In addition to phonics lessons, children have class reading and guided reading to help support them practice these phonics skills and develop a love of reading.

 How can I support my child?